hashicorp/terraform-provider-tfe/website/docs/r/workspace_settings.markdown

 * `overwrites` - Can be used to check whether a setting is currently inheriting its value from another resource.
   - `execution_mode` - Set to `true` if the execution mode of the workspace is being determined by the setting on the workspace itself.
 It will be `false` if the execution mode is inherited from another resource (e.g. the organization's default execution mode)
   - `agent_pool` - Set to `true` if the agent pool of the workspace is being determined by the setting on the workspace itself.
 It will be `false` if the agent pool is inherited from another resource (e.g. the organization's default agent pool)
+* `effective_tags` - A map of key value tags for this workspace, including any tags inherited from the parent project.

 ## Import